 The UFT has compiled some frequently-asked questions about the safety of the available vaccines for COVID-19.
-To see more details about how the UFT vaccine program works, visit our vaccine information page.
+For more information about vaccine appointments and other concerns, visit our vaccine information page.

 Yes.
 The COVID-19 vaccines have gone through large clinical studies involving tens of thousands of people of various ages, races and ethnicities.
 The Food and Drug Administration and independent organizations closely reviewed the evidence from those studies before the government gave emergency use authorization.

 How many doses need to be taken of the COVID-19 vaccines to be effective?

 Both the Pfizer and Moderna vaccines need two shots to be effective.
 The first shot starts building protection.
 A second shot 21 to 28 days later, depending on the vaccine, is needed to get the most protection the vaccine has to offer.
 The Johnson & Johnson vaccine only requires one dose.